How to Set Up a Shipping Test

 Step 11: Save your test

-Once you have completed all the above steps, you will be able to save your test with the button in the top right.
+Once you have completed all the above steps, you'll be able to save your test with the button in the top right.
 Once the test is saved, you should be able to see Intelligems as a rate carrier in your Shopify shipping settings for each profile and zone you selected in step 2.
 If you do not see it there automatically, you may need to click 'Add rate' and select it from the carrier options.

 Step 12: Enter the test goals